kimamula/ts-react-redux-hooks/README.md

 Another example is [typescript-fsa](https://github.com/aikoven/typescript-fsa) whose action creators create actions whose `type` property is typed as `string` and not something like `todo/FETCH_TODOS`, resulting in implementing not strictly typed reducers.

-I think these problems can be solved if [key augmentation during type mapping](https://github.com/microsoft/TypeScript/issues/12754) is available, so I'm waiting for it.
+I think these problems can be solved if [key augmentation during type mapping](https://github.com/microsoft/TypeScript/issues/12754) becomes available, so I'm waiting for it.